 - 1 tablespoon cornstarch

 - 3/4 cup maple syrup

 - 1 tablespoon butter

 - 1 egg, beaten

 - 2 tablespoons canola oil

-- 1 package (7 ounces) frozen fully cooked breakfast sausage links, thawed and halved lengthwise
+- 1 package (7 ounces) brown-and-serve sausage links, halved lengthwise

 - Drain peaches, reserving juice; set aside.
 In a small saucepan, combine sugar and cornstarch; stir in 1/2 cup reserved peach juice until smooth.
 Bring to a boil.
 Cook and stir for 1-2 minutes or until thickened.
 Stir in syrup and butter; set aside and keep warm.

 - Combine the remaining juice and enough water to measure 1 cup.
 In a small bowl, combine the pancake mix, egg, oil and juice mixture.
 Pour into a greased 13-in. x 9-in. baking dish.
 Arrange sausages and peaches over the top.